 - Knowledge of the master data that drives the forecasting, planning, production scheduling, and shipping functionality in SAP

 - Knowledge of inventory management principles

 - Knowledge of mathematics and statistical data analysis

 - Obvious enthusiasm, initiative, and pride in work

 How to apply

-For Manufacturing positions, other than entry level, please go to the Publix Jobs Center to see our current openings.
-Click "YES" or "NO" to the question, "Are you an active Publix associate?"
-Then narrow your search by choosing Manufacturing within the Functional Area selection box.
+For Manufacturing positions, other than entry level, go to the Publix Jobs Center to begin searching our current openings.
+Click the appropriate link to view openings for Publix associates and non-associates.
+Click Search Openings and narrow your search by selecting Manufacturing from the Job Category list.

 When you apply, your information will be sent directly to the appropriate hiring manager.
 If your skills and experience seem to match the qualifications of the position that interests you, you will be contacted for an interview and possibly for testing customized to that position.

 For entry level Manufacturing positions, please refer to the employment agency, Adecco.
 Go to www.adeccousa.com and click "Apply Now" in the top right hand corner to load your resume.
 You may indicated that you would prefer to be assigned to Industrial and Manufacturing type positions with Publix Super Markets, Inc. After working at least 90 days as a temporary associate you may be eligible to apply for a full time position, if available.